Amey-Thakur/ACHIEVEMENTS/README.md

 ### <p align="center">The Evolution of Trust </p>

-People no longer trust each other.
+<p align="center">People no longer trust each other.
 Why?
 And how can we fix it?
-An interactive guide to the game theory of trust: https://ncase.me/trust
+An interactive guide to the game theory of trust: https://ncase.me/trust</p>

 ##